-The sad truth is, comfort food tends to be unhealthy.
-No matter how much we love those buttery, creamy, deep-fried and high-calorie (sigh), meals on the couch after a long day, it does way more harm than good.
+The sad truth is, snacks eaten while watching sports tend to be unhealthy.
+No matter how much we love those buttery, creamy, deep-fried and high-calorie (sigh), meals on the couch watching football after a long day, it does way more harm than good.
 And take our word for it, the nasty long-term effects are not worth those few minutes of pleasure.
 Especially since, with a bit of modification you can actually turn these clean eating busters into healthier dishes without sacrificing taste.

 Cauliflower in particular is an awesome substitute for many of the high-carb dishes we love, not to mention it‘s packed full of vitamins and minerals.
 Here are some of our favourite ways to enjoy this versatile veggie.

 We know what you‘re thinking.
 A cauliflower crust?
 No thanks.
 But trust us, this crust is off the charts.
 It‘s easy to make, healthy, and some would even say it tastes better than real pizza.
 Bold statement…we know!
 But once you try it, we’re positive you’ll agree.
 Plus you can add any toppings, so it’s just like your favorite deep dish or thin crust.
 You can discover the recipe for the Freeletics tuna pizza with cauliflower dough in the Nutrition Coach.

 - ½ cup tomato passata or can chopped tomatoes

 - ½ tsp crushed red pepper flakes (optional)

 - Toppings of your choice – we recommend tuna, sardines (protein), spinach, artichokes

 For the crust

 - 1 head cauliflower, chopped